skypilot-org/skypilot/docs/source/reservations/existing-machines.rst

 Cleanup
 -------

-To clean up all state created by SkyPilot on your cluster, use the ``--cleanup`` flag:
+To clean up all state created by SkyPilot on your machines, use the ``--cleanup`` flag:

 .. code-block:: bash